 Does your toddler start the day at 5am?
 Or are they still waking in the night?
 Here’s what to expect from the phase of toddler sleep…

 Between 12 and 18 months though, they’re likely to drop one of their daytime naps.
-They’ll probably start just having one longer one of around two hours in the afternoon (Raising Children Network, 2018; WebMD, 2018).
+They’ll probably start just having one longer nap of around two hours in the afternoon, although all children are different.

-First, it’s completely normal for toddlers to wake up in the night (Psychology Today, 2013).
-It might be once a week or quite a few times every night (Weinraub et al, 2012).
+First, it’s completely normal for toddlers to wake up in the night (NHS, 2020b).
+It might be once a week or quite a few times every night.

-Just like when they were babies, it helps to guide them towards self-settling.
-When they wake up, give them lots of comfort – leaving them crying can make toddlers anxious or unsettled (Psychology Today, 2013).
+When they wake up, give your toddler lots of comfort – leaving them crying can make toddlers anxious or unsettled (NHS, 2018).

 How can I make my toddler’s bedtime easier?